Hierosoft/linux-preinstall/doc/rsnapshot.md

 - generates `/opt/exclude_from_backup-absolute-generated.txt` from `$USERPROFILE/exclude_from_backup.txt` by prepending `/home/*/` to each line that doesn't start with `/home`
   - Then the rsnapshot.conf can set `exclude_file	/opt/rsnapshot/exclude_from_backup-absolute-generated.txt`
   - For further documentation see the docstring (long block comment at the top) of [../utilities/generate_exclude.py](../utilities/generate_exclude.py).

+To know whether it ran, first ensure logging is enabled for cron.
+See [cron.md](cron.md).